Friday, December 23, 2011

 * And Reggie Williams, the Cincinnati Bengals linebacker who reached out to inner-city high schools, and was later elected to Cincinnati's City Council.

 1989 Greg LeMond.
-The difference between this year and '86 is that LeMond had come back from cancer to win the Tour de France.
-And, unlike Lance Armstrong a decade later, there is no serious charge that he did so illicitly.
+The difference between this year and '86 is that LeMond had come back from being shot to win the Tour de France.
+And, unlike Lance Armstrong and his comeback from cancer a decade later, there is no serious charge that he did so illicitly.
 He would win a 3rd TdF.

 But if I give it to LeMond for '86, I can't give it to him again for '89.
 So I give it to Joe Montana, who, at this point, was probably the greatest any quarterback has even been, and as for the numbers of a Dan Marino, or a Tom Brady, or what Drew Brees is now doing, as impressive as those numbers are, well, as Charlie Brown would say, "Tell your statistics to shut up."

 1990 Joe Montana.
 Totally understandable that SI would honor him for this year, just as it would have been for the year before.
 But if I honor him for '89, I can't do it again for '90.
 So I'm going with an oddball pick: Lou Piniella.

 He took the Reds from the disaster that Rose had left them with, and not only controlled his "Eruptions of Mount Lou," but was calmer than Rose had been as manager, and took an unheralded team to upset wins over the Dodgers in the NL West, the Pirates in the NL Championship Series, and a sweep of the McGwire/Canseco/Stewart/Welch/Eckersley "Bash Brothers" A's in the World Series.
 Louuuuuuuu!